-Upon the closing of this offering, we expect to have outstanding an aggregate of shares of Class A common stock, based on 40,401,264 shares outstanding on April 24, 2020 and including the shares of Class A common stock offered by us and the Selling Securityholders in this offering (assuming the underwriters do not exercise their over-allotment option).
+Upon the closing of this offering, we expect to have outstanding an aggregate of 48,401,264 shares of Class A common stock (or 49,601,264 shares of Class A common stock if the underwriters exercise their option in full), based on 40,401,264 shares outstanding on May 18, 2020 and including the 8,000,000 shares of Class A common stock offered by us in this offering (or the 9,200,000 shares of Class A common stock if the underwriters exercise their option in full).
 All of these shares will be freely tradable without restriction or further registration under the Securities Act, except for shares of Class A common stock held by certain of our "affiliates," as that term is defined in Rule 144 under the Securities Act ("Rule 144"), whose sales would be subject to the restrictions on resale set forth in Rule 144.